Szybet/esp-idf-platformio/examples/bluetooth/bluedroid/classic_bt/bt_spp_vfs_initiator/README.md

 `Component config --> Bluetooth --> Bluedroid Options --> SPP`.

 3. SSP is enabled as default in this example.
-If you prefer the legacy pairing, you shall disable it in the following path.
+If you prefer the legacy pairing, you can disable it in the following path.

-`SPP Example Configuration --> Secure Simple Pair`.
+`Component config --> Bluetooth--> Bluedroid Options --> Secure Simple Pair`.

 ### Build and Flash